 So, here is a snapshot of feature comparison that can help you in deciding:

 - In Serverpilot, the server belongs to you.
 So, you need to have it running on your hosting provider.
 As a result, you have all kinds of access to the server including the root access.
 But, root access is not there in cloudways hosting and that’s how it is built to be.

 - The overall layout of Server pilot is such that it requires a bit of technical knowledge.
 Cloudways is built to be a good option for less tech savvy users.

-- Cloudways provides access to a bit more applications than serverpilot.
-Just see if you are looking for the applications that are in cloudways only.
+- With Cloudways you can have access to a bit more applications than serverpilot.
+But, just see if you are looking for the applications that are in cloudways only.

-- The infrastructure optimisation stack for cloudways is much more advanced and is built by default into the application.
-On the other hand you might need to do quite a bit of work by yourself on the server with Serverpilot.
+- The infrastructure optimisation stack for cloudways is much more advanced.
+It is built by default into the application.
+On the other hand, you might need to do quite a bit of work by yourself on the server with Serverpilot.

-- Backups is one of the most glaring features that you is missing with Serverpilot.
+- Backups is one of the most glaring features that is missing with Serverpilot.
 With cloudways, the backup functions are well managed.
-You dont need to have even a small technical expertise to back your server up.
+You don’t need to have even a small technical expertise to back your server up.

 At the head of it, it’s very difficult to compare which service to choose.
 However, If you love to get up and running quickly and don’t like tech quirks much, we suggest that you get going with Cloudways.

 In contrast, if you like a bit more freedom to experiment with your server and are a bit techie kind of a person, Serverpilot might be the way to go.